2019 South Ossetian parliamentary election

 Parliamentary elections were held in South Ossetia on 9 June 2019.

 The ruling United Ossetia party lost its majority in parliament.
 Only three other elected members guaranteed their support if United Ossetia was to form a government, leaving it one seat short of a majority.

 Electoral system

 A new electoral system was introduced prior to the elections, introducing a mixed electoral system, with 17 of the 34 seats elected by proportional representation in a single nationwide constituency, and the other 17 elected by first-past-the-post voting in single member constituencies.
 Between 2004 and 2014, all seats were elected by proportional representation.

 Results

+By district

+Valery Tegaevich Kokoev was declared elected as he registered first as a candidate.